rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 > share their excitement and challenges through their dev blogs.

 In May, progress was made on the game models.
-Test have been created in order to fomalize what a testing suite should look like in Akigi.
-The interactive squences system was restructured to allow for a node system that could guide the player better.
-A data extraction system was put in place to view metricks from the game server.
+Test have been created in order to formalize what a testing suite should look like in Akigi.
+The interactive sequences system was restructured to allow for a node system that could guide the player better.
+A data extraction system was put in place to view metrics from the game server.

-Some of this months's updates:
+Some of this month's updates:

 - [Learning to Think](https://devjournal.akigi.com/may-2020/065-2020-05-03.html#learning-to-think)
 - [Integration Testing](https://devjournal.akigi.com/may-2020/066-2020-05-10.html#integration-testing)